commuterjoy/ltn-gis/README.md

 <img src="images/11-roads-and-paths.png"/>

-# Calculating the road length in an area
+## Calculating the total road length of an area

 Next we wamt to calculate the road length in km.
 There's a [great tutorial on qgistutorials.com](https://www.qgistutorials.com/en/docs/calculating_line_lengths.html) that I'll summarise here.